 When Chris was about two months old, his grandmother visited us.
 Although he looked good to the people who saw him every day, his grandmother thought that he looked a bit yellow.
 At her encouragement we made an appointment to see Chris’ pediatrician early on a Friday morning.
-Chris’ pediatrician was a bit baffled by a two-month-old being jaundiced so he sent us to the emergency room for tests.
+Chris’ pediatrician was a bit baffled by a 2-month-old being jaundiced so he sent us to the emergency room for tests.

 After spending a day in the emergency room one thing was very clear — Chris had a problem with his liver.
 What was not so clear at that point was what was causing the problem.